eskns/uniswap-v4-horizontal-liquidity/README.md

 # web3-sveltekit-bundle
-Universal web app with traditional and blockchain based backends After cloning the repo do the following:
+Universal web app with traditional and blockchain based backends.

+This project is intended to help anyone starting web3 development to have a better developer experience.

+After cloning the repo do the following:

 ```